Other Products and Devices to Improve Hearing

 - Implantable Middle Ear Hearing Devices

 - Bone-anchored Hearing Aids

 Assistive listening devices (ALDs) or assistive listening systems include a large variety of devices designed to help you hear sounds in everyday activities.
 ALDs are available in some public places such as auditoriums, movie theaters, houses of worship, and meeting rooms.
 They may be used by both normal hearing and hearing impaired people to improve listening in these settings.

-ALDs can be used to overcome any negative effects of distance, poor room acoustics, and background noise.
+ALDs can be used to overcome the negative effects of distance, poor room acoustics, and background noise.
 To achieve this purpose, many ALDs consist of a microphone near the source of the sound and a receiver near the listener.
 The listener can usually adjust the volume of the receiver as needed.
 Careful microphone placement allows the level of the speaker's voice to stay constant regardless of the distance between the speaker and the audience.
 The speaker's voice is also heard clearly over room noises such as chairs moving, fan motors running, and people talking.

-Unlike hearing aids, ALDs do not require medical clearance or a waiver before purchase.
 ALDs can be used with or without hearing aids.

 A cochlear implant is an implanted electronic device that can produce useful hearing sensation by electrically stimulating nerves inside the inner ear.
 Cochlear implants currently consist of 2 main components:

 - external component, comprised of an externally worn microphone, sound processor and transmitter system,

 - internal component, comprised of an implanted receiver and electrode system, which contains the electronic circuits that receive signals from the external system and send electrical signals to the inner ear.